 3. Create dendritic tracings

-Dendritic tracings are specified with control points and then fit using a custom FIJI plugin.
-Before fitting a line in FIJI, you need to specify the path to your FIJI application in the Hard Drive Paths panel.
+Dendritic tracings are specified with control points and then fit using a custom Fiji plugin.
+Before fitting a line in Fiji, you need to specify the path to your Fiji application in the Hard Drive Paths panel.

-- Create a line segment by follow the instruction in stack annotations ‘Creating and editing line segments’.
+- Create a line segment.
+See instruction in stack annotations ‘Creating and editing line segments’.

 - Click the ‘+’ button to create a new (empty) segment.

 - Create Control Points along a segment with shift+click.
-Remember, all points are in 3D, make sure the points are in the center of the segment and in the correct imaging plane.
+Remember, all points are in 3D, make sure the control points are in the center of the segment and in the correct imaging plane.
 Ctrl+mouse wheel to zoom, click+drag to pan.

 - Move control points with right-click menu ‘Move’.

 - Once control points are made, fit the backbone line in Fiji.
 Right-click on your segment in the list and select ‘Make from control points - Fiji’.

 - Repeat steps # 1 and # 2 for each session in your map.
 Making the same line segment in each session.
 As you make control points, be sure they are in the same direction along the segment for each session.

-- Set a pivot point in each line segment.
-Do this by clicking a point in the segment, right-click and select the ‘Set As Segment Pivot’ menu.
-The pivot point should refer to the same region of the segment across all session.
+Pivot Points.
+The pivot point in each segment should refer to the same region of the segment across all session.
 A good strategy is to choose a region of the segment near an obvious spine that is present in all sessions.
 Another strategy is to choose a pivot point where some other segment (dendrite) crosses near your segment as these tend to remain stable across time.
 Try and put the pivot point near the center of the segment, do not place it at either end.
 The pivot point is used to calculate a line distance along the segment (in um) which in turn will be used to auto-guess connections between spines across sessions.